Best Webflow Portfolio Examples in 2026: 10 Sites Worth Studying

 2. Moritz Petersen

-The first thing that pops out when landing on Mortiz Petersen's portfolio is his Webflow Expert title.
+The first thing that pops out when landing on Moritz Petersen's portfolio is his Webflow Expert title.
 The visitor can see his expertise in a split second when coming to the site.
 As you scroll down, the page becomes a dynamic experience that keeps the visitor engaged all the way to the bottom.
-He highlights all the pro features and the design and development process, for the perspective leads to convey his workflow.
-The site is a great combination of showcasing his past projects and the mindset behind using Webflow.
+He highlights all the pro features and the design and development process to convey his workflow to prospective leads.

 3. Aaron Grieve